airpodsreplicas/airreps/docs/contributing.md

 2. Go to your forked repository on GitHub's website.
 3. Click on `New pull request`.
 You'll be redirected to the original repository's page.
 4. Ensure the base repository is `base: main` and the head repository is `<your_username>/<your_branch_name>`.
-5. Review your changes and fill out the form, *for reference, you can check out this [exemplary pull request](https://github.com/AirPodsReplicas/AirReps/pull/20).* Finally click on `Create pull request`.
+5. Review your changes and fill out the form, *for reference; you can check out this [exemplary pull request](https://github.com/AirPodsReplicas/AirReps/pull/20).* Finally click on `Create pull request`.
 6. After you submit your pull request, CloudFlare will attempt to build your changes to detect any issues.
 If there are no issues, a repository contributor will review your changes and either merge them or request further changes.

 After a successful merge, your GitHub profile will automatically be included in the `Contributors` section located at the bottom of our home page.
 Should you prefer your profile to be omitted from this section for any reason, please reach out to a member of our staff for assistance with profile removal.